Spontan/YHtWtG-Randomizer/README.md

 ## To Run:
  1. Execute RandomizeYHTWTG.py to bring up the user interface.
- 2. Check the options you want and enter the seed in the "Randomizer Seed" box.
+ 2. Check the options you want and enter the seed in the "Randomizer Seed" (leave empty for random seed).
- 3. Click the "Randomize" button to create the randomized file.
+ 3. Click the "Randomize" button to create the randomized map.
  4. The new map will appear in your map list in-game.

-## Options Explaination:
+## Options Explanation:
  -  Require All Orbs: All 4 orbs are required to reach the Win orb.
  -  Replace Treasure with Lose: Instead of money bags, all regular treasure is replaced with lose orbs.
+ -  Shuffle Spawn Location: Spawns you at a random treasure location (regular spawn becomes a treasure).
+ -  Difficulty: Lets you select between Unrestricted (all glitches), Glitchless and Custom (customized gltich settings + start with powerups).

 ## The Future:
- - [ ] logic options for allowing/excluding glitches
+ - [ ] more glitch options
- - [ ] start randomization
- - [ ] more treasure locations
+ - [ ] new treasure locations
  - [ ] teleporter randomization
  - [ ] magic word randomization
  - [ ] bell and enemy randomization (maybe)